jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Hence the modeling clay in your hands.

 This clay lets life mold itself to its place on the game board, meaning its environment.
-Entropy attacks the clay like everything else, individual lifeforms get tired, weathered, and worn, but by birthing new clay, life stays malleable enough to find the new ways to harness available energy.
+Entropy harms the clay like everything else, individual lifeforms get tired, weathered, and worn, but by birthing new clay, life stays malleable enough to find the new ways to harness available energy.
 Thereby life continues to grow as time goes forward.

 Of course life is not clay.
 There's something far more elegant at work.